cginfinity/ignite-docs-v2/blog/2020-06-30-test-odata-service.md

 :::note

-Note: Replace ServiceRoot with your Service URL in the below example URLs.
+Replace ServiceRoot with your Service URL in the below example URLs.

 :::

 To perform CRUD operations, Let's start with a GET call.

-><b>Requesting Data</b>
+## Requesting Data

 <b>Requesting Entity Collections</b>